 First steps of treatment for spondylosis

 If these nonsurgical treatment options prove ineffective against chronic pain, your physician may suggest surgery as an alternative.
 Before you make a decision, be sure to investigate all spondylosis surgical options thoroughly, including those offered at Laser Spine Institute.

-At Laser Spine Institute, we offer several options for minimally invasive spine surgery that are proven safer and more effective than traditional open back surgery/sup>.
-As the leader in minimally invasive spine surgery, we boast a 97 percent patient satisfaction score for our minimally invasive procedures.
+At Laser Spine Institute, we offer several options for minimally invasive spine surgery that are safer and effective alternatives to traditional open back surgery^.
+As the leader in minimally invasive spine surgery, we boast a 96 patient satisfaction score^ for our minimally invasive procedures.